gyrdym/ml_algo/README.md

 ````

 Since the CrossValidator instance returns a [Vector](https://github.com/gyrdym/ml_linalg/blob/master/lib/vector.dart) of scores as a result of our predictor evaluation, we may choose
-any way to reduce all the collected scores to a single number, for instance we may use Vector's `mean` method:
+any way to reduce all the collected scores to a single number, for instance, we may use Vector's `mean` method:

 ```dart
 final accuracy = scores.mean();